 Back home, there is more of an appreciation for artists who paint on the streets.
 The people love it.
 They bring us drinks and food, and they always make us feel welcome.

 Any thoughts on the graffiti/ street art divide?

-How you feel about the role of the Internet in this scene?
+Any thoughts about the role of the Internet in this scene?

-Are you generally satisfied with your work?
+Are you generally satisfied with your finished piece?

 What do you see as the role of the artist in society?

 I will be showing in STREET MURALS: An Exhibition, curated by Kevin Michael, opening this evening, October 24th 6pm-11pm at Be Electric on 1298 Willoughby Avenue in Bushwick, BK.

 What do you see yourself doing in five years from now?